harryfornasier/PixelsOptional-Server/README.md

 ## Known Issues
 - **Image Upload inconsistencies**: Occasionally when uploading an image it will fail, only displaying a white screen.
 I have yet to replicate this issue, but it seems to happen more often on phones.
 It needs more testing.
+- **Admin Delete on mobile safari**: The admin button to delete posts doesn't appear on the mobile version of safari.